-Psychotherapist and counsellor Neeru Kanwar dissects some of the cases she has dealt with to share some powerful insights.
+Psychotherapist and counsellor Neeru Kanwar dissect some of the cases she has dealt with to share some powerful insights.
 Despite friction and infidelity and breakdown in communication, most Indian couples do want their marriages to work.
 Read an excerpt from her interview with Raksha Bharadia.

-Clients usually who come to you for an extramarital affair, do they actually want their marriage to work?
+Clients usually who come to you for an extramarital affair, do they want their marriage to work?

 Surprisingly this concept of marriage still triumphs.
 Infidelity is on the rise, but couples still do not want a divorce.
 It feels like such a loss or that they can’t face it.
 Children also do not want to go through that pain.
 But as far as possible, most of the couples want their marriage to be restored.

 Would you say love is impermanent whereas marriage is more permanent?
 And love is always over-hyped?
 What do you see love as?

 I feel that love is just a state of being.
-One just feels that one is in love- it’s like a thrill, a novelty, a suspense, an erotic or sexual feeling – but it varies from person to person.
+One just feels that one is in love- it’s like a thrill, a novelty, suspense, an erotic or sexual feeling – but it varies from person to person.
 For some love means security.
 For some love means passion and romance and poetry.
 And for some love means finding somebody whom they have been searching throughout their lives.

 For some love means physical intimacy while for some it means an emotional companion or a confidant.

 What role does love play in a marriage?